Milk: Nutritional Facts and Health Benefits

 Milk was your first food and has been part of the human diet for thousands of years.
 It’s easy to see why, as milk is nutritious, versatile, delicious, and relatively easy to obtain.
 While milk can come from many sources, including an ever-increasing variety of nondairy milk, cow’s milk is still the primary form in our diets.

-India is now the largest producer of milk in the world with 74 million tonnes in 1998-99 (Indian Agriculture, 1999).
-In the first decade after independence (1950-60), the production was 17 to 20 million tonnes.
+India is now the largest producer of milk in the world with 74 million tones in 1998-99 (Indian Agriculture, 1999).
+In the first decade after independence (1950-60), the production was 17 to 20 million tones.
 There was no drastic increase in its production in the next 2 decades.
-The production was accelerated to reach 58.6 million tonnes in 1992-93.
+The production was accelerated to reach 58.6 million tones in 1992-93.
 Success in raising the level of milk production is ascribed to the operation flood project.
-More than 68,000 Dairy co-operative societies have been organised in 170 milk sheds, involving about 8.8 million farmers by 1999 (Indian Agriculture,2000.
-World wide production of milk, in thousand metric tonnes, is given below (FAO,2000).
+More than 68,000 Dairy co-operative societies have been organized in 170 milk sheds, involving about 8.8 million farmers by 1999 (Indian Agriculture,2000.
+World wide production of milk, in thousand metric tones, is given below (FAO,2000).

 |Cow’s milk, whole fresh||474,960||68,823||72,200|